-No state law or federal mandate requires the rules.
+No federal mandate demands the rules.

 B. If these rules exceed a federal standard, please identify the federal standard or citation, describe why it is necessary that the proposed rules exceed the federal standard or law, and specify the costs and benefits arising out of the deviation.